-Useful Tips for Europe
+Useful Tips for European Travel

 We have bumped into scenarios in Europe that required us to learn how to deal with various issues, and over time, we began to realize that we had "learned" a number of useful methods to utilize while traveling in Europe.

 - Get your documents in order: If you don’t have a passport, it will take at least four to six weeks from the time of application for you to receive one.
 Expedited services—either through the State Department or an expeditor such as Travel Visa Pro can trim the process down to a week or so, but it will cost you an additional fee, so it’s best to take care of this well before your trip.

 - Already have a passport?
 Check its expiration date.
 The last thing you need is to find out your passport has expired while you’re in line at airport check-in.
 Keep in mind that some countries require your passport to be valid for six months beyond your trip dates.

 - Always Carry Cash: Have a large number & a wide variety of local

 currency (remember not every European Country utilizes the Euro currency) coins & cash with you.
 You